And the Breadwinner Is...: Plot

 Buneng, the youngest of the siblings, develops a crush on Tonton, who suspects the Salvadors of insurance fraud.
-During a visit to their home, Buneng attempts to flirt with him but inadvertently reveals Bambi’s friendship with Jovie.
+During a visit to their home, Buneng attempts to flirt with him but inadvertently reveals Bambi's friendship with Jovie.
 Suspicious, Tonton visits Jovie, who unintentionally confirms the fraud by revealing that Bambi stayed with her on the day she was declared dead.
 Tonton returns to the Salvadors' neighborhood and finds Bambi alive, prompting him to confront the family and announce that legal action will be taken.
 Buneng pleads with him to reconsider, and although Tonton admits he has feelings for her, he reveals he is obligated to report the fraud, as the insurance company is owned by his uncle.

 After Tonton leaves, Bambi reprimands Biboy for his reckless spending, prompting him and his wife Mayet to accuse her of holding a grudge.
 Baby criticizes Bambi for being too forgiving, while Boy admits his fear of ending up alone like her.
 Frustrated, Bambi vents about being the family's sole provider for years without rest, only to be turned on once she can no longer support them.
-Their argument is interrupted when Paeng, Momsy's caregiver, informs them that Momsy has wandered off.
+Their argument is interrupted when Paeng, Momshie's caregiver, informs them that Momshie has wandered off.

-Bambi finds Momsy at a bus terminal, waiting for her daughter to return home from Taiwan.
-Momsy briefly regains lucidity and recognizes Bambi, who, overcome with emotion, reveals she is dying of glioblastoma.
-Overhearing this, her siblings reconcile with her and devote themselves to making her final days and 6 months.
-They redecorate her bedroom to resemble her dream home and stay by her side for her deathbed, as Bambi tells Biboy’s children that she will be taken by a pink airplane to heaven.
+Bambi finds Momshie at a bus terminal, waiting for her daughter to return home from Taiwan.
+Momshie briefly regains lucidity and recognizes Bambi, who, overcome with emotion, reveals she is dying of glioblastoma.
+Overhearing this, her siblings reconcile with her and devote themselves to making the most of her final months.
+They redecorate her bedroom to resemble her dream home and stay by her side for her deathbed, as Bambi tells Biboy's children that she will be taken by a pink airplane to heaven.
 Bambi later dies, and at her funeral, her family spots a pink aircraft in the sky, symbolizing Bambi's dream job as a flight attendant guiding souls to the afterlife.

 In a mid-credits scene, Tonton ultimately decides against pursuing charges against the Salvadors and enters into a relationship with Buneng, before joining the family for a photo together.